Past and present collide at Tokyo Games for Japanese powerlifter

 Miura, who uses a wheelchair, spent over two decades in his previous job before suffering spinal cord injuries in an accident involving a forklift at a concert in 2002.

-Miura began playing wheelchair basketball after watching the 2004 Paralympics sparked his interest in parasports.
+He began playing wheelchair basketball after watching the 2004 Paralympics sparked his interest in the sports.
 He soon moved to powerlifting at age 41.

 Miura has since represented Japan at the Asian Para Games and made multiple appearances at the world championships.
 He took the stage for his third Paralympic Games this year.